Presbyterian-Church-of-Coventry/sermon-api/README.md

 # Python for PCC

+This is a custom API to download, process, and upload sermons automagically with minimal user input.

+### Manual Deployment

 If you would like to run the uploading scripts manually, you can clone this repo, `cd` into the directory, and

 ```